 There seems to be a lack of focus in PDPs.
 Is it helpful to remind members of the scope contained within the Charter?
 Is it reasonable to constrain conversations in any way?
 How can expectations be set more clearly?

 Chartering needs to be reevaluated.
-Needs to establish scope, operating structure, provide guidance to potential issues.
+Needs to establish scope, operating structure, anticipated deliverables, provide guidance to potential issues.

 How does Council keep PDP leadership accountable /set them up for success?
 How does Council manage (w/o micromanaging)?